daneroo/im-weight/README.md

 [Backups from appfog](http://im-weight.aws.af.cm/)
 We are making hourlys in dirac:~/Sites/im-weight/observationdata.json

+## Plan (2014-09-20)
+We started to move to the new dnode in Jul 2013, but left it unmerged, this is what I'd like to accomplish:

+- Deploy a new fronted (seperate repo)
+    - to simplify will add simple POST to addObs
+    - if I can get shoe/socks/dnode to work in the new frontend, we can keep this backend, otherwise move to firebase/meteor

+- Eventually Separate the backend, if we keep socks

 ## TODO

+* add POST to addObs,
+* open CORS so we can have a different frontend
+* merge dnode-shoe-socks back to master
+* --- Later
+* If we are keeping this backend, fix npm outdated: express 4.x,...
 * Move to firebase/meteor/angular
 * remove cloudfoundry package (npm)
 * mv backup script to repo.. on darwin, and dirac